andylin2004/APCSFinalProject/README.md

 June 4th: I began the process of finding images to use in the simulation rather than just rectangles and squares.
 Currently images for lightbulbs and batteries are included but do not allow you to connect wires to them.

+June 6th: I attached the buttons to the sides of the resistor and battery images.
+I also created a way to alter the resistance and voltage of various circuit components by using the arrow keys.

 Andy's Dev Log:

 May 25: implemented the RightClickMenu as a dummy menu in order to prepare for being able to add elements into the workspace.
 This also necessitated adding a button class for the right click menu.